main menu

 what are the benefits of mohs surgery?

-• Minimizes removal of healthy tissue
+• Maximum preservation of healthy skin

-• Same-day results and typically minimal downtime
+• Same-day results with minimal disruption to daily life

 does mohs surgery hurt?